swift0vinay/custom_splash_screens/README.md

 # Getting Started

-To use this plugin, add  _custom_splash_screen_  as a dependency in your pubspec.yaml file.
+To use this plugin, add  _custom_splash_screens_  as a dependency in your pubspec.yaml file.

 There are 2 types of SplashScreens :